Shakil-Shahadat/awesome-piracy/Readme.md

 - [/s/sjain_guides](https://saidit.net/s/sjain_guides) Guides and downloads for CS:GO, Windows 10 gaming optimisations, and more
 - [My Digital Life Forums](https://forums.mydigitallife.net/) Popular forum for modded/cracked software and apps
 - [Pro Design Tools](https://prodesigntools.com) Site focused on Adobe Development including cracked software and ebooks.
-- [ShareAppsCrack](https://shareappscrack.com/) Website with a plethora of development tools and engineering-focused software, including video tutorials, and some ebooks.
 - [Microsoft Activation Scripts](https://massgrave.dev/index.html) A Windows and Office activator with a focus on open-source code and fewer antivirus detections.